healthlytix/slicer-plugins/README.md

 Slicer includes a "developer mode" that allows you to reload your module without restarting the application.
 To turn it on, select from the menu `Edit > Application Settings`, choose "Developer" from the side bar and check the two boxes.

 Helpful code snippets: https://www.slicer.org/wiki/Documentation/Nightly/ScriptRepository#Segmentations

+## TODO

+* Load different images in different views, all in axial orientation
+* Give human-readable names to the segments
+* Scroll to tumor center?